rastisoft/ParametersList/README.md

 * Syntax checker is not completed yet so breaking of syntax rules may cause fatal error.

 ## **How to use**
-During the runtime, the ParametersList can be used to extract the parameters and their values:
+During the runtime, the ParametersList can be used to extract the parameters and their values from a plf file:

 ### C++:
 ```c++